Skip to main content

 Work to reinstate the embankment was completed last month, further work to reduce leakage through the lock wall then followed.
 Sadly, the incident in January is by no means an isolated one.

-Last winter, our waterways were struck by eight major storms in three months, damaging banks, breaching canals, and causing collapses.
-Our teams carry out more than 5,000 repairs a year to keep our canals safe and open for boaters, walkers, and cyclists, while protecting our precious wildlife and preserving our priceless heritage structures.
-Yet simply more repairs are needed than we can afford to fix.
+Last winter, our waterways were struck by eight major storms in just three months, damaging banks, breaching canals, and causing collapses.
+Each year, our teams carry out more than 5,000 repairs to keep canals safe and open for boaters, walkers and cyclists, while protecting wildlife and preserving our precious heritage structures.
+Yet the scale of the challenge continues to grow.

 Now, following the UK’s hottest summer on record, which has seen wooden joints shrink, embankments loosen, and walls and towpaths crack, we’re bracing ourselves for one of our worst winters yet.